In a regular relationship texting isn’t something you think about, you just do it. But long-distance relationships are different.

 What should I text my partner in a long-distance relationship?

-You should agree with your long-distance partner on the topics that are okay for texting and the ones that are better to discuss on the phone or video calls.
-Learn more
+You should agree with your long-distance partner on the topics that are okay for texting and the ones that are better to discuss on the phone or via video calls.

 How much texting is normal in a long-distance relationship?

 There isn’t a set amount that all couples stick with.
-You should agree with your long-distance partner on how often it’s ok for both of you to text.
-Learn more
+You should agree with your long-distance partner on how often it’s okay for both of you to text.

 Should you text every day in a long-distance relationship?